Motion for Disbursement of Surplus Funds After Foreclosure

 Reserve the date for the hearing

-In Sacramento’s Departments 53 and 54, you must reserve a court date through the court’s online reservation system.
+In the Civil Home Departments, you must reserve a court date through the court’s online reservation system.
+For other departments, contact the department clerk to determine the procedure.

 Before you log on or call, figure out if there are any days you will not be available during the next couple of months.
 For instance, you don’t want to pick a date when you know you will be out of town.